Research · April 2026

 Frequently asked questions

-What's the biggest driver of high AI API costs?
+What's the biggest driver of AI coding-agent waste?

-What's the best way to track AI API costs by team or feature?
+What's the best way to track AI agent efficiency by team or repo?

 Do budget caps affect API reliability?